himanshu1799/Javasscript-Module/Day 02/Day2_Notes.md

 ## Arrays

+- An array is a collection of different data types which are ordered and changeable(modifiable).
+An array allows storing duplicate elements and different data types.
+An array can be empty, or it may have different data type values.

-In contrast to variables, an array can store _multiple values_.
+- In contrast to variables, an array can store _multiple values_.
 Each value in an array has an _index_, and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
 The index of an array starts from _zero_, and the index of the last element is less by one from the length of the array.

-An array is a collection of different data types which are ordered and changeable(modifiable).
-An array allows storing duplicate elements and different data types.
-An array can be empty, or it may have different data type values.

 ### How to create an empty array